PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	var _ground = this.add.physicsGroup(Phaser.Physics.ARCADE);
 	_ground.physicsSortDirection = Phaser.Physics.Arcade.LEFT_RIGHT;

-And as mentioned in the previous section, the goal of these kind of groups is to automatically enable physics bodies on the children.
+And as mentioned in the previous section, the goal of this kind of groups is to automatically enable physics bodies on the children.

 The ``setAll`` property
 ^^^^^^^^^^^^^^^^^^^^^^^